Skip to content

 46% of children said reading made them feel happy” – National Literacy Trust, 2023

-One volunteer found that over time her reader could ask [her] questions and talk about things they’ve read that relate to their families and experiences”.
-This shows how literature cultivates empathy and communication skills, providing a way for children to reflect on their own identities and experiences.
+One Bookmark volunteer shared that, over time, her reader began to ask questions and talk about things they’ve read that relate to their families and experiences.”
+This highlights how literature encourages children to reflect on their own lives, fostering self-awareness and a deeper understanding of others.

 A bookmark volunteer in a red top and dark hair is sat with a pupil in a white polo shirt, glasses and hair tied back, pointing to a large reading book.
 They are sat outside with a fence behind them and the sun is shining.